gefyrahq/gefyrahq.github.io/guides/gcp.md

 ## Local development backed by the cluster

 Lets say we want to debug and fix the 404 on the index page.
-Its possible to do this in the remote cluster, but gefyra enables us to do this on your maschine!
+It's possible to do this in the remote cluster, but gefyra enables us to do this on your machine!

 The following command will spin your local development container for spacecrafts up.
 Please note you need to adjust the name of the container, run `kubectl get